vtonu/mtasa-pirate/README.md

 ## Architecture Rules

 - Every resource must have a valid meta.xml
-- Require minimum MTA version 1.6.0
+- New custom resources should target MTA 1.6.0+
 - Keep resources decoupled
 - Use exports instead of globals
 - Resource names must be lowercase with no spaces